SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems

 \item \textbf{GTEPEnv:} This case study involves a five-region power system with two generators and possible transmission lines between all region pairs over a 10-period planning horizon.
 We train with 100 episodes per epoch.
 P3O shows a significant gap between training and evaluation in both reward and cost.
 Notably, DDPGLag learns a policy that achieves high rewards at the expense of significantly increased costs.
 To preserve clarity in visual comparisons, we omit the training curve for DDPGLag in Figure~\ref{fig:GTEPEnv}.
 We see a significant gap for training and evaluation costs in the P3O algorithm and for rewards in the P3O, FOCOPS, SACPID, and SACLag algorithms.

 \item \textbf{UCEnv-v1:} This unit commitment version models a multi-bus system with explicit power flows, enabling realistic evaluation of policies where generation and demand locations are critical.
 This example considers a multi-bus unit commitment power system with five generators distributed across four buses, connected by five transmission lines.
 It operates over a 24-hour horizon with hourly updates to demand forecasts, generator states, and network power flows.
-Training is done with 100 episodes per epoch.
-OnCRPO turns out to be the best, while CPO lags slightly in performance.
-However, both demonstrate consistent performance during training and evaluation.

-\item \textbf{GTEPEnv- without transmission:} This environment can be considered a variant of the original one, in the sense that we modify the original GTEPEnv by removing transmission lines.
-This simplified GTEP environment models regional generation expansion without power transfers between regions.
-Each region must install sufficient generation capacity to meet its own forecasted demand, and transmission lines are not part of the decision space.
-This case study involves a five-region power system with two generators over a 10-period planning horizon.
-We observe that CPO and TRPOLag perform on par with each other.
-Furthermore, DDPG fails to learn to take any meaningful actions, as reflected by a reward close to zero and a very high cost.
+A significant gap is observed for training and evaluation costs in the SACPID and SACLag algorithms.

 \item \textbf{ASUEnv:} This example considers production scheduling in an air separation unit over a one-week horizon, where the agent takes hourly steps to meet daily product demands.
 We consider a planning horizon of 5 days, with each episode consisting of 168 steps, reflecting the operation of the ASU over a week.
 We train using 60 episodes per epoch.
 A significant gap is observed between the training and testing costs for CPO and TRPOLag.We see a significant gap for training and evaluation costs in the CPO, DDPGLag,OnCRPO, and TRPOLag algorithms.

 \end{itemize}